hendrasheed/hello-world/README.md

 Hey guys!

 I'm Hend.
-I 'm from a suburb of Atlanta, GA and I love owls, cows, and ice cream.
+I'm from a suburb of Atlanta, GA and I love owls, cows, and ice cream.